-From the results of the uniaxial compressive experiments it is evident that porosity is a major control on the strength of dome materials maximum stresses reached by the samples.
+From the results of the uniaxial compressive experiments it is evident that porosity is a major control on the maximum stresses reached by the samples.
 Previous studies on volcanic rocks (Al-Harthi et al., 1999; Heap et al., 2014a, 2014b, 2016b; Schaefer et al., 2015) have found a similar correlation.
-Therefore, it can be said that, in which. to a first order, strength is inversely proportional to the porosity of the rock.
+Therefore, it can be said that, to a first order, strength is inversely proportional to the porosity of the rock.